play icon for videos

 Assessment

-Capture the baseline: needs, strengths, risks, and goals.
-The assessment is the reference point every later wave is compared against, so it has to be structured and consistent.
+Capture the baseline: needs, strengths, risks, goals.
+Every later wave is compared against this reference point.

 Stage 3